gersteinlab/GRAM/README.md

  $ git clone https://github.com/gersteinlab/GRAM.git

 ## C. Pre-built Data Context
+Before you run grammar, you must provide some information in grammar scripts:<br>
+genome=<path of genome fasta file>, chromomosome name should start with 'chr'> <br>
+gencode=<gene code cds bed>, we have provide hg19 gencode cds file with this repo, just decompress it <br>
+dpath=<deepbind folder >, deepbind fold should include 'db' and 'db/params', which are the parameters for TF binding models <br>
-All of the data can be downloaded under ‘Downloads’ in the Funseq3 web server (http://funseq3.gersteinlab.org/).
+path_funseq=<funseq whole score>. it can be downloaded under ‘Downloads’ in the Funseq3 web server (http://funseq3.gersteinlab.org/). <br>

 ## D. Tool Usage
  $ cd gram/